Instant View: Supreme Court upholds core of U.S. health law

-The U.S. Supreme Court upheld the centrepiece of a landmark healthcare overhaul led by President Barack Obama on Thursday.
+The Supreme Court upheld the centerpiece of a landmark healthcare overhaul led by President Barack Obama on Thursday.
 The decision had an immediate impact on trading in healthcare stocks, as hospital shares rose and those of large commercial insurers fell sharply.

 Below are reactions to the decision: